eliashauksson/dotfiles/README.md

 # Dotfiles

-This is my personal set of dotfiles I use to make my live easier on linux.
+This is my personal set of dotfiles I use to make my life easier on linux.